-Following are some of the most commonly asked questions about personal injury law or the services provided by a personal injury (PI) attorney.
-If you have a question about personal injury claims that is not covered below, feel free to contact us online or by phone to request a free, no-obligation consultation.
-It's the best way to get the answers you need to protect your rights and advance your case.
+Following are some of the most commonly asked questions about personal injury law in Alberta or the services provided by a personal injury (PI) lawyer.
+If you have a question about personal injury law suits that is not covered below, feel free to contact us online or by phone to request a free, no-obligation consultation.
+It's the best way to get the answers you need to protect your rights and advance your personal injury law suit.
 It is also must reading if you have spent time looking through the Edmonton lawyer directory and have still not been able to located the right lawyer for your legal case.

-Best results are achieved when you are represented by an experienced accident injury attorney who has a complete understanding of personal injury law and has handled many personal injury cases.
-Don't take chances with an accident lawyer who has little experience handling personal injury claims.
+Best results are achieved when you are represented by an experienced accident injury attorney who has a complete understanding of personal injury law, including slip and fall claims, and has handled many personal injury law suits.
+Don't take chances with an accident lawyer who has little experience handling personal injury law suits.
 Insurance company lawyers will instantly spot and exploit that weakness to either deny your claim entirely or reduce it to a fraction of what you could have received with better legal representation.

-This office has successfully handled personal injury files since opening in 1998.
-Jerry D. Kiriak has acted on personal injury files since 1993.
+This office has successfully handled personal injury law suits since opening in 1998.
+Edmonton lawyer Jerry D. Kiriak has represented personal injury victims since 1993.

 No. You don't pay any personal injury fees.
 Our fees are based on a percentage of the total amount of damages settled or collected on your behalf.

 Get the advice of a Kiriak Law lawyer who understands personal injury law in Alberta and knows how to sue an insurance company to advance a claim and obtain personal injury damages.
-Do not rely on the "expertise" of friends or family, even if they have had some experience with a personal injury claim.
+Do not rely on the "expertise" of friends or family, even if they have had some experience with a personal injury law suit.
 Your rights and obligations may be completely different.
-There is no cost or obligation to arrange an introductory consultation with a Kiriak Law personal injury lawyer, so why wait?
-Give us a click or call today to arrange your consultation.
-We will ensure that the proper paperwork, including the crucially important preparation and filing of legal notices, is completed properly and on time, and that your interests are advanced and protected at every step in the personal injury legal process.
+There is no cost or obligation to arrange an introductory consultation with a Kiriak Law accident injury lawyer, so why wait?
+Give us a click or call today to arrange your free introductory consultation.
+We will ensure that the proper paperwork, including the crucially important preparation and filing of legal notices, is completed properly and on time, and that your interests are advanced and protected at every step in the personal injury law suit process.

 You are entitled to seek compensation if you suffered an injury that was caused because of something another person did or failed to do.
-While the majority of personal injury claims are related to car accidents, there are many other ways that you could suffer a personal injury:
+While the majority of personal injury law suits are related to car accidents, there are many other ways that you could suffer a personal injury:

 No. You can seek damages for not only physical injuries, but also emotional and mental pain.